zllm-ai/zllm/README.md

 # Ultimate Custom vLLM Implementation

-This implementation combines the best features of both vLLM and llama.cpp with additional enhancements for a superior user experience.
+A professional implementation that combines the best features of both vLLM and llama.cpp with additional enhancements for a superior user experience.

 ## Features